rotki/docs/premium/referrals.md

 - 10% discount applies to first subscription only
 - One referral code per subscription
 - Cannot be combined with other promotions (unless specified)
-- Discount is forfeited if subscription is immediately canceled

 ## Troubleshooting